 For Zoom invitation and/or directions to the meeting, please contact Fran at firstname.lastname@example.org Copies are available at Gallery Bookshop.

 MCJC Board Meeting

-The MCJC board meets monthly at 5:00 PM, these days on ZOOM.
-The November meeting will take place on Tuesday, the 16th.
-If you wish to attend part of the meetings, please contact board member Susan Tubbesing at 962-0565, or email@example.com, and efforts will be made to patch you in.
+The MCJC board meets monthly at 5:45 PM in the shul.
+The October meeting will take place on Tuesday, October 11th at 5:45 PM.
+If you wish to attend part of the meeting, please contact board member Susan Tubbesing at (707) 962-0565, or email@example.com, and she will give you directions.

 Newsletter Thank You

-We are very grateful to Julie and Bob Melendi and their daughter, Amy Easton, for preparing the October Megillah for mailing.
-Many hands make light work!
-If you volunteer for a future folding, stamping, and mailing project, you can do it at your desk or dining room table, or another spot of your choosing, in about two hours.
-Please contact Sarah at 962-0565 or firstname.lastname@example.org
+Thanks again to Kath Disney Nilson and Steve Nilson for preparing the September Megillah for mailing.
+If you found a bird feather in your newsletter, I hope you saved it for future use.
+Volunteer for a future folding, stamping, and mailing project, and you can do it in about two hours.
+Such a mitzvah!
+Please contact Sarah Nathe at 962-0565 or firstname.lastname@example.org

 The Mendocino Megillah is published in three formats: hardcopy, emailed PDF, and online web page.
 You can subscribe to the hardcopy version and have it mailed to you, you can subscribe to the email PDF/ online version, or you can receive both.
 The Megillah is posted on the MCJC website www.mcjc.org/newsletter.